 the glory days of aviation, surrounded by grand terrazzo halls and

 art-deco design.
-Nearly every aviation and entertainment
+Nearly every aviation and entertainment legend of

 With the United States’ entry into World War II, an explosion

 in aviation manufacturing in Wichita altered the fate of the